-The workshop identified five high-priority areas for integrated, ecosystem-level research on processes that may be limiting recovery of injured resources.
+The Workshop identified five high priority areas for integrated, ecosystem-level research on processes that may be limiting recovery of injured resources.
 These issues are listed below; the order of listing does not imply any ranking among the issues.

-- 1. Causes for the failure of Prince William Sound herring and pink salmon production: pelagic ecosystem component. - 2.
-Causes for the long-term decline in some marine mammals and seabirds in the spill areas: pelagic ecosystem component. - 3.
-Alteration of nearshore community structure: nearshore ecosystem component. - 4.
-Continued exposure of injured resources to oil trapped in contaminated mussel beds: nearshore ecosystem component. - 5.
-Alteration of zooplankton community structure in impacted sockeye salmon rearing lakes: upland ecosystem component.
+1. Causes for the failure of Prince William Sound herring and pink salmon production: pelagic ecosystem component.

+2. Causes for the long-term decline in some marine mammals and seabirds in the spill ares: pelagic ecosystem component.

+3. Alteration of nearshore community structure: nearshore ecosystem component.

+4. Continued exposure of injured resources to cil trapped in contaminated mussel beds: nearshore ecosystem component.

+5. Alteration of zooplankton community structure in impacted sockeye salmon rearing lakes: upland ecosystem component.

-In addition to these five specific issues, identification and long-term monitoring of key ecosystem parameters were recognized as critically important.
-This type of database development is key to addressing the high-priority ecosystem questions listed above.
+In addition to these five specific issues, identification and long-term monitoring of key ecosystem parameters was recognized as critically important.
+This type of data base development is key to addressing the high priority ecosystem questions listed above.
 However, ecosystem monitoring and research that are not necessary for restoring resources and services injured by the spill are not eligible for funding.
 Research projects directed at understanding ecosystem processes that may be limiting recovery of injured resources should be designed to identify parameters that can be monitored in a cost-effective manner over the long term.
 In this way, the long-term data sets essential for analyzing ecosystem variability can be developed.